 After practicing mindfulness, you might notice that you have become calmer, your head is clearer and more focused, and you’re more productive and alert.

-Being mindful greatly benefits your mind, in turn, helps your body and overall health.
+Being mindful greatly benefits your mind and, in turn, helps your body and overall health.

 People who practice being mindful experience higher brain function, an increased immune response, lower blood pressure, lower anxiety levels, and are calmer.

-We had heard this for years when experts were talking about meditation and yoga.
+We have heard this for years when experts discuss meditation and yoga.
 Both of those are ways of being mindful!

 3. Mindfulness Reduces Symptoms of Depression

-When you decrease stress, your health improves, and that can help with depression.
+When you decrease stress, your health improves, which can help with depression.

 Mindfulness does that and more.
 It is considered an active part of overall depression treatment for a long time.

-Being mindful often helps you recognize and acknowledge your feelings, and that leads to better coping.
+Being mindful often helps you recognize and acknowledge your feelings, leading to better coping.
 When you are mindful, you tend to say, “I see that I’m feeling that way, and that’s okay.”

 4. Mindfulness Increases Neuroplasticity